eibex/reaction-light/README.md

 ### TO-DO List
 - [x] Listen only to process initiator in the channel the command was used
 - [x] Allow editing of previous embeds
+  - [ ] Allow editing of existing reactions and roles on previous embeds
 - [ ] Message setup abort feature
   - [ ] Delete entries to `*.csv` files when aborting
 - [ ] Delete entries to `*.csv` files when deleting a reaction role message